LucasDelfino92/morrowindsharp/mw2.md

 ## Closing commments

 Broadly speaking, these are the steps you should follow whenever you install new mods.
+To summarize:

-- Get a reliable install order and load order working.
+1. Get a reliable mod order and load order working.
-- Synchronize mod masters.
+2. Synchronize mod masters to avoid in-game warnings.
-- Clean dirty plugins.
+3. Clean dirty plugins.
-- Solve conflicts.
+4. Solve conflicts.
-- Generate Distant Land to account for mods that may modify the worldspace.
+5. Re-run Distant Land.

 # In-game configuration